Karrrmma/Gator-connect/application/README.md

 ## Please use the rest of the README.md to store important information for your team's application.
 *********************************************************************************************************************************************

-- Backend
+1. backend
-    1. node js server
+    - node js server

-- credentials
+2. frontend
-    1. SSH key: GatorConnects.pem
+    - src

-- thorwnAwayProtype (Tentative Frontend)
+    - package-lock.json

-    1. src
+3. credentials
-    2. package-lock.json
+    - SSH key: GatorConnects.pem